Word Gems

 K. No one will be “dragged kicking and screaming into the kingdom of God.”

 E. And just because you “live in a library” of inspirational writings, it's not an advantage in any exclusive sense.
-All of us, every last one of us, have “portals” around us every day of our lives – the singing birds, the flowers, the stars at night, the loving dog or cat, on and on – but, again, with any of these, you have to stop and consider and be willing to “walk through the portal.”
+All of us, every last one of us, have “portals” around us every day of our lives – the singing birds, the flowers, the stars at night, the loving dog or cat, a beautiful little baby, on and on – but, again, with any of these, you have to stop and consider and be willing to “walk through the portal.”

 K. I think people who work in the arts might be especially prone to deception here.
 Writers, especially inspirational writers, can trick themselves into believing that mere spatial proximity to beautiful things will change their minds for the better; but, not necessarily.
-And so it is with other artists: photographers, painters, and others.
-They might tell themselves that they love nature, love beautiful things, and this may be true, but this augmented sensibility, of and by itself, as Krishnamurti pointed out, will not evolve and transform the heart and mind, will not make us more spiritually mature.
+And so it is with other artists: photographers, painters, poets, and others.
+They might tell themselves that they love nature, love beautiful things, beautiful ideas, and this may be true, but this augmented sensibility, of and by itself, as Krishnamurti pointed out, will not evolve and transform the heart and mind, will not make us more spiritually mature.

-Editor's note: Another example of "spatial proximity to beautiful things": In my youth, I thought that if I could memorize the biblical book of Proverbs I'd somehow be transformed into a wise person.
+Editor's note: Another example of "spatial proximity to beautiful things": In my youth, I thought that if I could memorize the biblical book of Proverbs I'd somehow be transformed into a wise and good person.
 I started the memory work, but soon gave it up as I realized it was having no profound effect.
 In his autobiography, Ben Franklin informs us that he tried a similar project.
 He attempted to make himself perfectly virtuous by focusing, one at a time, on a list of character traits, trying very hard to do the right thing all the time.
 He too abandoned this misguided avenue to perfection.
-The Scribes in Jesus day did accomplish memorizing the Torah, could even tell you the middle letter in the whole book, but without moral benefit to themselves; they ended up killing Jesus.
-Not to say that effort is not required, but becoming a truly good person is not accomplished by firm resolve, lists, and memory work, per se.
+The Scribes in Jesus day actually did accomplish memorizing the Torah, could even tell you the middle letter in the whole book, but without moral benefit to themselves; they ended up killing Jesus.
+Not to say that no effort is required, but becoming a truly good person is not accomplished by firm resolve, lists, and memory work, per se.
 See more discussion here and here.

 E. This discussion is part of a book on the nature of love.
 Will you summarize for us, Kriss?